-- Do you intend to have a static website, or a website that you will continuously add fresh and new content to?
+- Do you intend to have a static website, or a website that’s always updated with fresh content?

-- What purpose will your website serve that user that isn’t interested in being your customer?
+- What purpose will your website serve the user that’s not a customer today, but may be in the future?

-- What type of functionality do you want your website to have?
+- What functionality do you want your website to have?
 (Radio, video, users can add content, etc.,)